qmuloadmin/rust-training/Module I - Introduction to Rust.md

 `to_owned()` is the `std::borrow::ToOwned` trait, which is used for types that have specific logic to take when they are converted from a reference to an owned value.
 You will likely never need to implement this, either, but that is simply because its esoteric.

-`into` is part of the `From/Into` trait, which is _Very_ common and you will implement this all the time.
+`into` is part of the `From/Into` trait, which is _very_ common and you will implement this all the time.

 So, what are traits?
 Well, I'm glad you asked.